 Common Questions

 Authentic French onion soup recipes use Gruyère cheese, a type of Swiss cheese with a nutty and slightly sweet flavor.
-It melts well and blankets each bowl of soup with a rich and creamy layer.

 This recipe makes about 9 cups of soup, which is enough for 6 generous servings.